dmcki23/MultiplicativeECA/README.txt

-there is another markdown paper about the Cayley-Dickson algorithm in the /src/Paper/ folder with some helpful diagrams there are group theory implications here, but I come from a programming background before pure math, and speak better Java than groups atm the O(n) for both the Cayley-Dickson library, d!*d!*2^(d+1) for all the tables for each degree, and the ECAasMultiplication class, (places!)^numFactors, are spectacularly bad, but manageable with the recursive version of Cayley-Dickson multiplication and smaller numbers of neighborhoods and class sizes. some rules don't do much when extended to complex and non-negative real, however often times their complement does do something, XNOR doesn't do anything even though XOR does, Wolfram codes 30 and 225, etc
+there is another markdown paper about the Cayley-Dickson algorithm in the /src/Paper/ folder with some helpful diagrams there are group theory implications here, but I come from a programming background before pure math, and speak better Java than groups atm the O(n) for both the Cayley-Dickson library, d!*d!*2^(d+1) for all the tables for each degree, and the ECAasMultiplication class, (places!)^numFactors, are spectacularly bad, but manageable with the recursive version of Cayley-Dickson multiplication and smaller numbers of neighborhoods and class sizes. some rules don't do much when extended to complex and non-negative real, however often times their complement does do something, XNOR doesn't do anything even though XOR does, ECA like 30 and 225, etc

 if you're curious about how this project got started, a while back i was playing around with extending Wolfram codes from 1 row operations to 2 row operations, and that the row 2 truth table could be looked at as a subsection of a cube, with each 3 bit sub-neighborhood being an axis, and noticed in some idle time that i could make a quaternion multiplication cube pretty easily and wondered if there was any overlap between that and the elementary automata, just because they were both cubes.
 It turns out that rule 102 has the zero permutation set as a solution with 3 factors.
 The initial stages of the project used sets of random combinations of columns of input neighborhoods to make the factors, but eventually through trial and error discovered the systematic permutation way of doing it.